thinkst/canarytokens-docs/docs/guide/windows-fake-files-token.md

 You can browse to this folder and list files.
 This will not trigger an alert.

 If an attacker open or copies a file, then you will get an alert that lets you know the process and file that was accessed.

+If you would like to remove the task, simple run the PowerShell script again with `-Remove`.
+This will stop the process managing the folder and remove any artifacts created.